gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective-correct-texturemapping.md

 {{{diagram url="resources/fragment-shader-anim.html" caption="v_color is interpolated between v0, v1 and v2" }}}

-Going back to our [first article](webgl-fundamentals.html) we drew a triangle in clipspace, no math.
-We just passed in some clipspace coordinates to a simple vertex shader that looked like this
+Going back to our [first article](webgl-fundamentals.html) we drew a triangle in clip space, no math.
+We just passed in some clip space coordinates to a simple vertex shader that looked like this

       // an attribute will receive data from a buffer